 In 1986, the scope of graduate education at Minot State University was enlarged by the State Board of Higher Education with the approval of a Master of Arts in Teaching degree with a major in Mathematics.
 The Board further expanded with the graduate offerings to include a Master of Science degree in Criminal Justice in the Fall of 1990.
 A Master of Arts in Teaching Science and a Master of Music Education degrees were added in the Summer of 1991.
 A Master of Science in School Psychology was authorized in May of 1993 which was upgraded to an Education Specialist degree Fall of 1995.
 A Master of Science in Management degree was approved in September of 1995.
 A Master of Education degree was approved in 2001, replacing the Master of Science in Elementary Education degree.
 Concentrations for the Master of Education degree are added each year.
 In 2002, MSU entered into a cooperative doctoral program in criminal justice with the University of North Dakota.
 A Master of Science in Information Systems degree was added in 2004.
 A Master of Science in Sports Management degree was approved In 2016.
-Graduate certificates in Knowledge Management, Deaf/ Hard of Hearing, Early Childhood Special Education, Special Education Strategist, and Learning Disabilities have been added in the last few years with Managerial Concepts recently added in 2016.
+Graduate certificates currently being offered are: Knowledge Management, Deaf/Hard of Hearing, Early Childhood Special Education, Special Education Strategist, and Learning Disabilities, Managerial Concepts and Cybersecurity Mangement.